mhpixxio/grpcbenchmarking/readme.txt

   -amount_smalldata int
         amount of small-data-messages for sending a lot of small messages simultaniously or after one another (default 100) -file_measurement
-        if false, skips the file measurements -filename string
+        if false, skips the file measurements (default false) -filename string
         the name of the file for uploading and downloading (default "Star_Wars_Style_A_poster_1977.webp")
   -http_url string